 Contents

-Concave lenses came after convex lenses and were invented to correct nearsightedness.
+Concave lenses were invented after convex lenses and were developed to correct nearsightedness.
 Generally, this lens is thought to have been invented by Nicholas Krebs, a Cardinal of the Roman Catholic Church.
-By the 17th century, people began understanding the science behind concave and convex lenses and became more widely used to correct vision issues related to distance.
+By the 17th century, people began to understand the science behind concave and convex lenses, and they became more widely used to correct vision issues related to distance.
+As understanding of optics improved, so did people’s willingness to embrace eyeglasses, setting the stage for designs that combined both function and comfort.

 Common Styles